 Face to face interviews were conducted with seven Concern Worldwide programme participants (three men and four women) across three locations - the predominantly rural areas of Tonkolili and Port Loko and the urban area of Freetown.
 A first round of data was collected between 29 June and 13 July, with a second round of interviews undertaken between the 13 and 17 July and a third between the third and 18 August.
-A fourth and final round of data collection is planned in late August / early September.
-This will help to identify any changes respondents are experiencing because of the Covid-19 pandemic and the measures put in place to contain its spread.
+The fourth and final round of data collection took place between the first and eighth of September.
+This was designed to allow for the identification of major changes and challenges respondents were experiencing because of the Covid-19 pandemic and the measures put in place to contain its spread.
 This data is supplemented with price information on foodstuff collected from five markets in Tonkolili.
 Respondents were aged between 30 and 'over 50'.
-Household composition has remained consistent across the three rounds of data collection in five households; in one of the urban households three relatives have joined, while in one of the households in Port Loko the respondent's husband had recently travelled to another district to find employment.
+Household composition remained consistent across the earlier rounds of data collection, possibly reflective of travel restrictions, with some changes observed in August (when a number of relatives joined the urban household, and when an adult male migrated from one of the households in Port Loko) and September (when an adult child re-joined one of the households in Port Loko).